markusb/esp-dmx/README.md

   This places the driver in high-Z mode and allows to use the DMX input with the ESP-DMX device still connected.
 The aim is to solder the device directly to the DMX fixture, but retaining the option to use conventional DMX.
-- Everything is self-contained in the binary.
-There is no need to upload/maintain data in the SPIFFS filesystem.
-SPIFFS is used to hold the configuration data and as temporary storage for updating the firmware.
+- Fan control of the internal fan dependent on the measured temperature
+- Programmable hold time to hold the last setting if the Artnet signal goes away.
+  For example if I use a tablet as remote control it may go to sleep, stopping to transmit Artnet frames.
+This feature keeps the lights on.

 # Limitations